 2018 Challenge Progress:

-- Reading My Library: Working on London Rain which I'm disliking for the non-mysterious mystery.
-Started All By Myself, ALONE.
+- Reading My Library: Working on London Rain which at least at added a possible mystery.
+Working on All By Myself, Alone.